Breon Borders: Tennessee Titans

 On September 21, 2020, Borders was signed to the Tennessee Titans' practice squad.
 He was placed on the practice squad/COVID-19 list by the team on October 8, and activated back to the practice squad on October 20.
 He was elevated to the active roster on October 31 for the team's week 8 game against the Cincinnati Bengals, and reverted to the practice squad after the game.
 He was signed to the active roster on November 7.
 In Week 12 against the Indianapolis Colts, Borders recorded his first career interception off a pass thrown by Philip Rivers during the 45–26 win.
-He was placed on injured reserve on December 12, 2020.
-He was waived by the Titans on February 25, 2021, but re-signed on March 1, 2021.
+He was placed on injured reserve on December 12.
+Borders was waived by the Titans on February 25, 2021, but re-signed on March 1.

-Borders played in nine games in 2021 before being released on November 9, 2021, but was re-signed to the practice squad.
+Borders played in nine games in 2021 before being released on November 9, 2021, but later re-signing to the practice squad.

 Arizona Cardinals

 On December 15, 2021, Borders was signed by the Arizona Cardinals off the Titans practice squad.
 He was waived on January 16, 2022.
-He signed a reserve/future contract with the Cardinals on January 19, 2022.
-He was released on August 14, 2022.
+Borders signed a reserve/future contract with the Cardinals on January 19.
+He was released on August 14.